Pregnancy

-Pregnancy is the time during which one or more offspring develops (gestates) inside a woman's uterus (womb).
+Pregnancy is the time during which one or more offspring gestates inside a woman's uterus.
 A multiple pregnancy involves more than one offspring, such as with twins.

-Pregnancy usually occurs by sexual intercourse, but can also occur through assisted reproductive technology procedures.
+Conception usually occurs following vaginal intercourse, but can also occur through assisted reproductive technology procedures.
 A pregnancy may end in a live birth, a miscarriage, an induced abortion, or a stillbirth.
-Childbirth typically occurs around 40 weeks from the start of the last menstrual period (LMP), a span known as the gestational age.
-This is just over nine months.
+Childbirth typically occurs around 40 weeks from the start of the last menstrual period (LMP), a span known as the gestational age; this is just over nine months.
 Counting by fertilization age, the length is about 38 weeks.
-Pregnancy is "the presence of an implanted human embryo or fetus in the uterus"; implantation occurs on average 8–9 days after fertilization.
-An embryo is the term for the developing offspring during the first seven weeks following implantation (i.e. ten weeks' gestational age), after which the term fetus is used until birth.
+Implantation occurs on average 8–9 days after fertilization.
+An embryo is the term for the developing offspring during the first seven weeks following implantation (i.e. ten weeks' gestational age), after which the term fetus is used until the birth of a baby.

 Signs and symptoms of early pregnancy may include missed periods, tender breasts, morning sickness (nausea and vomiting), hunger, implantation bleeding, and frequent urination.
 Pregnancy may be confirmed with a pregnancy test.
-Methods of birth control—or, more accurately, contraception—are used to avoid pregnancy.
+Methods of "birth control"—or, more accurately, contraception—are used to avoid pregnancy.

 Pregnancy is divided into three trimesters of approximately three months each.
 The first trimester includes conception, which is when the sperm fertilizes the egg.
-The fertilized egg then travels down the Fallopian tube and attaches to the inside of the uterus, where it begins to form the embryo and placenta.
+The fertilized egg then travels down the fallopian tube and attaches to the inside of the uterus, where it begins to form the embryo and placenta.
 During the first trimester, the possibility of miscarriage (natural death of embryo or fetus) is at its highest.
 Around the middle of the second trimester, movement of the fetus may be felt.
 At 28 weeks, more than 90% of babies can survive outside of the uterus if provided with high-quality medical care, though babies born at this time will likely experience serious health complications such as heart and respiratory problems and long-term intellectual and developmental disabilities.